Buying a house is one of the most significant decisions you’ll ever make, and it’s not something to take lightly.

 Future Growth Potential

-- Infrastructure Projects: Are there any big changes coming to the area?
+- Community and Infrastructure Projects: Are there any big changes coming to the area?
 Things like new highways, better public transit, or major commercial developments can make a huge difference.
 Not only can they make life more convenient, but they can also boost property values over time.
 It’s worth checking if any projects are in the works!

 - School District Changes: Upcoming changes in school zoning or new school constructions can impact desirability.